modal-projects/livekit-agent/README.md

 # Modal LiveKit Agents Deployment Example

-This directory contains a [LiveKit](https://livekit.com) voice AI agent that can be deployed on [Modal](https://modal.com/), a serverless platform for running Python applications.
-The agent provides a voice AI assistant with speech-to-text, text-to-speech, and large language model capabilities.
+This directory contains a [LiveKit](https://livekit.com) voice AI agent deployed on [Modal](https://modal.com/), a serverless platform for running Python applications.
+The agent is based on [LiveKit's `agent-starter-python` project](https://github.com/livekit-examples/agent-starter-python)

 ## Getting Started

 Before deploying, ensure you have: